 In Release by Patrick Ness, which is partially inspired by Virginia Woolf’s Mrs. Dalloway, readers will experience a day in the life of a gay 17-year-old named Adam Thorn.
 It is a difficult day, and one that will change everything.
 At work, he faces sexual harassment from his superior.
 He also hangs out with his boyfriend, Linus, and has a confrontation with his father, who is a preacher.
 All the while, a ghostly presence haunts these pages—the spirit of a girl who was killed.
 This is a layered and affecting novel, and certainly one of 2017’s best.

 Marin is alone in her dorm room in New York City over winter break… or at least, she’s alone for now.
 Mabel, her bisexual best friend, is coming to visit.
 Marin isn’t sure how she feels about it—she has a romantic past with Mabel, but she left her behind in California and part of her hoped that what happened would stay there, on the other side of the country.
-Mabel and Marin will connect in New York, and travel to visit Mabel’s Mexican-American family back in California.
+Mabel and Marin will connect in New York, while flashbacks transport Marin back to California.
 Along the way, Marin just might heal and begin to feel less alone.

 Readers, meet Danny Tozer.
 She is transgender, and was trying to keep that fact to herself.
 But then something incredible happens: Dreadnought, a superhero, topples from the heavens and perishes—leaving Danny with his powers.
 Suddenly, along with her new powers, Danny also has the female body she has always dreamed of.
 But that’s not all that’s on Danny’s mind.
 She also must stop Utopia, the cyborg who killed Dreadnought, from causing even more death and devastation.
 We love this book so much, we published an article from author April Daniels.